Skip to main content

 Prefetching Users

-In some usecases, it can be useful to prefetch values for a given user, such that switching to that user later can be done synchronously.
+In some cases, it can be useful to prefetch values for a given user, such that switching to that user later can be done synchronously.

 To do this, you would call prefetchData and then later updateUserSync.